Cohomology of semisimple local systems and the Decomposition theorem: An application to the Decomposition Theorem

-We will work with the Set-up \ref{main setup}.
-Let us fix two finite algebraic Whitney stratifications $\mathfrak{X}$ on $X$ and $\mathfrak{Y}$ on $Y$ adapting to the map $f$.
-All perverse sheaf we work with are constructible with respect to these stratifications.
+Let us fix two finite algebraic Whitney stratifications $\mathfrak{X}$ on $X$ and $\mathfrak{Y}$ on $Y$ adapted to the map $f$, so that all perverse sheaves we work with are constructible with respect to these stratifications.
 For precise definitions, the reader can consult \cite[\S 6.1]{DM05}.